munagekar/MJRDarkConky/README.md

    removing unnecessary files.
  - 2.0.1 : Bitcoin Update Time Bug Fixed & Minor Change in CPU Temp Gadget.
   - 2.1 : New Forex Widget Added.
 Now see you a currency factor on your screen.
+  - 2.2 : New Bear Icon Added.
+Coming soon a Stocks Widget.
+Minor Change in the Weather_Forecast